christytan/ords-apex-dbcs/exacs-QA/DataSafeDM3.md

 ![](./images/dbsec/datasafe/login/sign-in.png " ")

-### Part 4: In the Oracle Data Safe Console, create a masking format to mask department IDs
+### Step 4: In the Oracle Data Safe Console, create a masking format to mask department IDs

 - In the Oracle Data Safe Console, click the **Library** tab.
 - Click **Masking Formats**, and then click **Add**.